polyaxon/polyaxon/site/docs/intro/quick-start/index.md

 This example assumes a functional [Polyaxon Deployment](/docs/setup/).
 If you have Polyaxon already deployed and running, you can skip this section and proceed to [create a project](/docs/intro/quick-start/#create-a-project).
-Otherwise, this section will help you deploy a local Polyaxon cluster with default values.
+Otherwise, this section will help you deploy a local Polyaxon cluster with the default values.

 > **Note**: Minikube is not meant to be a production environment.